Irreducible representation

 In mathematics, specifically in the representation theory of groups and algebras, an irreducible representation $(\rho, V)$ or irrep of an algebraic structure $A$ is a nonzero representation that has no proper nontrivial subrepresentation $(\rho|_W,W)$, with $W \subset V$ closed under the action of $\{ \rho(a) : a\in A \}$.

 Every finite-dimensional unitary representation on a Hilbert space $V$ is the direct sum of irreducible representations.
-Irreducible representations are always indecomposable (i.e. cannot be decomposed further into a direct sum of representations), but converse may not hold, e.g. the two-dimensional representation of the real numbers acting by upper triangular unipotent matrices is indecomposable but reducible.
+Irreducible representations are always indecomposable (i.e. cannot be decomposed further into a direct sum of representations), but the converse may not hold, e.g. the two-dimensional representation of the real numbers acting by upper triangular unipotent matrices is indecomposable but reducible.

 History

 Group representation theory was generalized by Richard Brauer from the 1940s to give modular representation theory, in which the matrix operators act on a vector space over a field $K$ of arbitrary characteristic, rather than a vector space over the field of real numbers or over the field of complex numbers.
 The structure analogous to an irreducible representation in the resulting theory is a simple module.